brson/Polkadot-Hackathon-North-America-Edition/docs/blog.md

   `overflow-checks = true` in the `[profile.dev]` section of the manifest.
 - [PSP-22] is the Polkadot token standard, and the easiest way to implement it in Ink is to use [OpenBrush], a library of standard interfaces for Ink.
+- The `substrate-contracts-node` dev node implements a special consensus algorithm where it doesn't continuously produce blocks, but when it processes a transaction, it immediately produces a block.
+This is super convenient for development.
+  On some other chains the dev node burns CPU and takes a long time to produce blocks.

 [`ethereum_types`]: https://docs.rs/ethereum_types